Zuehlke/software-engineering-corner/drafts/refactoring-legacy-code-with-tiny-types-in-java.md

 }
 ```

-As you can see we're using a `sealed` interface, introduced with Java 17.
+As you can see, we use a `sealed` interface introduced with Java 17.
-[Sealed interfaces](https://openjdk.org/jeps/409) work well with Java's enhanced [pattern matching](https://openjdk.org/jeps/441), providing exhaustive case handling which the compiler will enforce.
+[Sealed interfaces](https://openjdk.org/jeps/409) complement Java's enhanced [pattern matching](https://openjdk.org/jeps/441) by providing exhaustive case handling that the compiler enforces.
-This leads us to another topic which I'd like to cover: [Data Oriented Programming in Java](https://www.infoq.com/articles/data-oriented-programming-java/) as explained in an InfoQ article by Brian Goetz.
+This discussion naturally leads us to another topic I'd like to cover: [Data Oriented Programming in Java](https://www.infoq.com/articles/data-oriented-programming-java/), as explained in an InfoQ article by Brian Goetz.

 > _Data-oriented programming_ encourages us to model data as (immutable) data, and keep the code that embodies the business logic of how we act on that data separately.
 Records, sealed classes, and pattern matching are designed to work together to support data-oriented programming.
 Using the combination of records and sealed classes also makes it easier to _make illegal states unrepresentable_, further improving safety and maintainability.

-In the spirit of making illegal states unrepresentable, let's start modelling our purchasable items from the shop.
+In the spirit of making illegal states unrepresentable, modeling our purchasable items from the shop begins here.
-For example, we know that *"Sulfuras"* has a quality of `80` and it's quality can never change.
+For example, *"Sulfuras"* has a quality of `80` that never changes.
-We can model our legendary item as a Java Record because they're immutable by default and we can hard-code the quality.
+We model our legendary item as a Java Record because these records are immutable by default, allowing us to hard-code the quality.

-Sealed interfaces lend itself also very nicely to create a lightweight type-hierarchy in case we want to lump all the legendary items together for processing.
+Sealed interfaces help with the creation of a lightweight type hierarchy, allowing us to group all the items together for processing.

 ```java
 public sealed interface PurchasableItem